Hubs-Foundation/hubs/doc/add-ons.md

 Now you can build the client and the add-on should be bundled as part of the client code.

-There is a typings library available for Typescript development: [Hubs Client TS Types](https://github.com/MozillaReality/hubs-ts-types)
+There is a typings library available for Typescript development: [Hubs Client TS Types](https://github.com/Hubs-Foundation/hubs-ts-types)

 ## Currently available add-ons

+## Template

-- [Template add-on](https://github.com/MozillaReality/hubs-template-addon).
+- [Template add-on](https://github.com/Hubs-Foundation/hubs-template-addon).
 This add-on serves as a foundation for add-on development.

+## Add-ons included in `addons` branch

-- [Duck add-on](https://github.com/MozillaReality/hubs-duck-addon): Replaces the existing `/duck` chat command and refactors it into a Hubs add-on.
+- [Duck add-on](https://github.com/Hubs-Foundation/hubs-duck-addon): Replaces the existing `/duck` chat command and refactors it into a Hubs add-on.
-- [Portals add-on](https://github.com/MozillaReality/hubs-portals-addon): Simple portals implementation as an add-on that lets you spawn portals using the `/portal`.
+- [Portals add-on](https://github.com/Hubs-Foundation/hubs-portals-addon): Simple portals implementation as an add-on that lets you spawn portals using the `/portal`.
 It also show how to add key bindings.
-- [Behavior Graphs add-on](https://github.com/MozillaReality/hubs-behavior-graphs-addon/): Initial Behavior Graphs implementation as an add-on
+- [Behavior Graphs add-on](https://github.com/Hubs-Foundation/hubs-behavior-graphs-addon/): Initial Behavior Graphs implementation as an add-on
+- [Post-Processing add-on](https://github.com/Hubs-Foundation/hubs-postprocessing-addon): This add-on adds ThreeJs [post-processing](https://github.com/pmndrs/postprocessing) effects